2016 Article, updated October 2017

-Those governing societies and charities are, generally, not too worried about what’s in the organisation’s constitution.
-However, they should be, as the proceedings of meetings called without adequate notice to members can be declared to be invalid.
+Those governing societies and charities are, generally, not too worried about what’s in the organisation’s constitution (and some of those in governance may never have read the Constitution!).
+However, they should be concerned, as the proceedings of meetings called without adequate notice to members can be declared to be invalid (as occurred in Reeves v Pauanui Sports and Recreational Club Inc, CIV-2010-419-1599, Hamilton, 16 December 2010 (HC), at – see Clear Days – Trouble at the Courts – anyone for tennis?
 In reality, most people do not know the meaning of the expressions “clear days” or “at least ‘x’ days” used in the rules dealing with notices of meeting, the lodgement of notices of motion for business at meetings, or the election of officers.
 If they started considering what the phrases “clear days” or “at least ‘x’ days” mean, they would almost certainly discuss whether it meant that you should ignore non-working days and parts of a day.

 What is the problem with “clear days” or “at least ‘x’ days”?